 DMS Oolong Nr.
-12 Jin Xuan Blue Pearls unfold their bold, rich aroma best with 3-5 grams of the tea pearls on 300ml water of an infusion temperature of 80°C and an infusion period of about 3 minutes, and maintain it for at least 3-4 infusions, even more with shorter infusion periods.
+12 Jin Xuan Blue Pearls unfold their bold, rich aroma best with 3 grams of tea pearls on 200ml water.
+At this, use an infusion temperature of 85°C and an infusion period of 2-3 minutes.
+With such western style brewing, you will receive at least 3-4 infusions from this tea.

 For more information about this tea, please also read our pertaining blog article